America’s #1 Gun Myth exposed

 THE RECESSION CLOCK

-Recessions come after the blue line drops below zero.
+Recessions come only after the blue line drops below zero.

 Monetary Sovereignty